-The Tender Committee (TC) assists to support and advise the Board to review the tender policies and processes as appropriate to ensure the transparency, fairness and timelines of the tender process.
+The Tender Committee (TC) assists to support and advise the Board to review the tender policies and processes as appropriate to ensure the transparency, fairness and timeliness of the tender process.
 The Committee also assists to identify key tender risks and suggest ways to mitigate these risks.

 The Digital Committee (DC) provides leadership and oversight necessary so that SATA CommHealth is supported by digital capabilities to ensure continued growth consistent with its vision and mission.

 SATA CommHealth remains committed to the practice of good corporate governance.
-The Board, together with management and staff, will continue to review and improve SATA CommHealth’s corporate governance practices, learning from and adapting the most appropriate best practices so as to reassure all stakeholders that their trust in SATA CommHealth to serve the community is well-founded and not taken lightly.
+The Board, together with management and staff, will continue to review and improve SATA CommHealth’s corporate governance practices, learning from and adapting the most appropriate best practices to reassure all stakeholders that their trust in SATA CommHealth to serve the community is well-founded and not taken lightly.

 From time to time, SATA CommHealth has been asked to share ideas about its corporate governance practices for the benefit of other charities and IPCs.
-We are open to such sharing as we believe that this will not only help to strengthen the charity sector for the common good of all, but also help SATA CommHealth improve itself.
+We are open to such sharing as we believe that this will not only help to strengthen the charity sector for the common good of all but also help SATA CommHealth improve itself.

 The Fund-raising Committee (FRC) provides the leadership and oversight necessary so that SATA CommHealth is supported by the required fund-raising capabilities to ensure continued growth consistent with SATA CommHealth’s vision and mission.